Bishoftu

-Bishoftu (Bishooftuu; ቢሾፍቱ) is a town in central Ethiopia.
-Located in the East Shewa Zone of the Oromia Region, it sits at an elevation of 1,920 metres (6,300 ft).
-It was formerly known as Debre Zeyit (ደብረ ዘይት).
-The town serves as the primary airbase of the Ethiopian Air Force.
+Bishoftu (Bishooftuu; ደብረ ዘይት) is a city in central Ethiopia.
+Located in central Oromia Region, it sits at an elevation of 1,920 metres (6,300 ft).(It is a name derived from the Bible and refers to a location east of Jerusalem's Old City separated by the Kidron Valley).
+The city serves as the primary airbase of the Ethiopian Air Force.

 Bishoftu is located 47.9 km southeast of Addis Ababa along its route 4 highway.
-It is a resort town, known for its several lakes.
+It is a resort city, known for its several lakes.